mddub/everytrail_export/README.md

     http://www.everytrail.com/view_trip.php?trip_id=2348794
 ```

+### --skip-photos

+If you have lots of photos but want to download only trip stories and GPS data, the `--skip-photos` option will make the download much faster.

 ## Contact

 If you have any questions, or run into trouble running this script, please email me at mark@warkmilson.com.